mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

 -   There's very little boiler plate required to bootstrap a Mithril application.

-A one-line "Hello World" program is fun but are hardly illustrative Mithril capabilities.
+A one-line "Hello World" program is fun but are hardly illustrative of Mithril capabilities.
 Here's a more canonical example with, "Hello World" embedded in an `<h1>` tag.